Harshit1926/Python_projects/README.md

 # FEATURES

-1.Hints to guide the player (higher or lower)
+1. Hints to guide the player (higher or lower)

-2.Scoring System that rewards quick guesses
+2. Scoring System that rewards quick guesses

-3.Replay Option for continuous gameplay
+3. Replay Option for continuous gameplay

-4.Error Handling for invalid inputs
+4. Error Handling for invalid inputs

 # RULES

-1.You will get 100 points if guessed within 5 attempts.
+1. You will get 100 points if guessed within 5 attempts.

-2.If more than 5 attempts are taken, the score is adjusted using:
+2. If more than 5 attempts are taken, the score is adjusted using:

 python
 points = min(100, max(0, 100 - (attempts - 5) * 10))

 # HOW TO PLAY

-1.Run the script in a Python environment.
+1. Run the script in a Python environment.

-2.Enter a number between 1 and 100.
+2. Enter a number between 1 and 100.

-3.The game will provide hints (higher or lower) to refine your guesses.
+3. The game will provide hints (higher or lower) to refine your guesses.

-4.Your score depends on the number of attempts taken.
+4. Your score depends on the number of attempts taken.

-5.Play multiple rounds if you wish!
+5. Play multiple rounds if you wish!